Sustainable Approaches to Health in France

 Faculty & Staff

-This Global Seminar is led by Tricia Todd, Director, Pre-Health Student Resource Center and Karin Hamilton, Coordinator and Instructor, Global Programs, Pre-Health Student Resource Center.
+This seminar is led by Dana Lovold, MPH, Career Counselor and Instructor in the Pre-Health Student Resource Center and Karin Hamilton, DVM, MPH, Coordinator and Instructor, Global Programs, Pre-Health Student Resource Center.

 One 3-credit course

 This seminar is a 2+ week study abroad program led by University of Minnesota faculty and staff that feature:

 - Intensive learning in a location that illuminates the topic